Schahram Dustdar

 Schahram Dustdar is an Austrian computer scientist known for his work on distributed systems and elastic computing.
 Dustdar is a professor of computer science and head of the Distributed Systems Group at TU Wien.

+In 2009, he was elected an ACM Distinguished Member.
 He was named Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2016 "for contributions to elastic computing for cloud applications."